dciccale/jslibraryboilerplate/README.md

 # JavaScript Library Boilerplate

+JavaScript Library Boilerplate helps you roll your own js library with a tiny and robust core base.

-An easy boilerplate for rolling your own JavaScript Library like jQuery, Zepto, Prototype, etc.
+Create your own library such as jQuery, Zepto, Prototype, etc, very easy and adding your own methods.

 The code is written in [CoffeeScript](http://www.coffeescript.org), [TypeScript](http://www.typescriptlang.org) and **pure JavaScript**.